kellysmith1008/Refresh/Continual_Improvement_Board.md

 - It's vital for our growth and maturity plans as an organization.
 - It helps develop a culture of continual improvement across all teams.
 - It aligns with and supports our core company values: Balance, Openness, and Care.
-Narrative Notes: This initiative is part of a series of systems, processes, and training to support our ISO 9001 certification journey.
-Maturity involves standardizing existing elements, such as taking a process and applying the Plan-Do-Check-Act (PDCA) cycle to it.

 ## What is the Quality Management System (QMS)?